anissen/solitaire/tasks.md

 Nice:
 * Add scoring information to home screen (or e.g. sub-screens)
+* Make the wins icon to a button that shows the changes since last time (#wins, #loses, MAYBE who you won over/lost to)
 * Make Strive into a "Journey" mode with a (linear) map
 * Achievements? { Intent: Gotta catch'em all }
 * Share score via twitter